Logo

 Since 1999, Emmylou Harris has organized an annual benefit tour called Concerts for a Landmine-Free World.

-Emmylou Harris became a member of the newly formed Commission on the Humanities and Social Sciences of the American Academy of Arts and Sciences in 2011.
+Emmylou Harris became a member of the newly formed Commission in the Humanities and Social Sciences of the American Academy of Arts and Sciences in 2011, which started as a way to promote research with the humanities and social sciences.